jenwin/Fraud-Risk-Analysis-Visualization/README.md

 **Important Note:**
    - Transactions identified as fraudulent are cancelled in this dataset.
 This means the balance columns (`oldbalanceOrg`, `newbalanceOrig`, `oldbalanceDest`, `newbalanceDest`) do not reflect actual account changes for fraudulent transactions.

    - `TRANSFER` transaction types over $200,000 are flagged as fraudulent.
-This rule is designed to catch unusually large transfers that may indicate fraudulent activity.
+This business rule is designed to catch unusually large transfers that may indicate fraudulent activity.

 ## Approach